John Rosbrugh

 The Rev. John Rosbrugh (c.
-1714–1777), also spelled Rosborough and Rosburgh, was a graduate of the College of New Jersey (now Princeton University) where he studied for the ministry and was ordained a Presbyterian minister.
-In 1776 he organized and became commander of the 3rd Northampton County, Pennsylvania militia, then accepted a commission as company chaplain.
-He was killed at the Battle of the Assunpink Creek, also known as the Second Battle of Trenton, the first U.S. chaplain killed in battle.
+1714 – 1777), was an ordained a Presbyterian minister.
+In 1776, at the beginning of the American Revolutionary War, he organized and became commander of the 3rd Northampton County, Pennsylvania militia, and then accepted a commission as company chaplain.
+Rosbrugh was killed at the Battle of the Assunpink Creek, also known as the Second Battle of Trenton, the first U.S. chaplain killed in battle.

-Early life and career
+Early life and education

-John Rosbrugh was born about 1714 in Enniskillen, County Fermanagh, Northern Ireland, and came to the American colonies with his older brother, William.
+Rosbrugh was born about 1714 in Enniskillen, County Fermanagh, Northern Ireland, and came to the American colonies with his older brother, William.
 The family was originally from Ayrshire, Scotland and had come from that country during the settling of the Ulster Plantation.